 In his free time, Mike can often be seen perfecting his swing on the golf course.

-One of Lines Henry's trio of Directors, Lisa has 22 years extensive experience in the industry, gaining her certificate of proficiency in insolvency 17 years ago.
+One of Lines Henry's trio of Directors, Lisa has over 20 years of extensive experience in the industry.
 Lisa guides Lines Henry's business development and helps manage the team.

 Lisa gets a great deal of enjoyment in her specialisation helping SME's and also helping individuals who find themselves in financial difficulties.
 Having seen the relief on the faces of the people she helps as "The weight of the world is lifted", she takes great pleasure in providing the help and advice which sees them through their worries and out at the other side.